messersm/sudokutools/README.md

 sudokutools is a collection of functions and classes, which enable you to read, create, analyze, solve and print sudokus.

+## Documentation
+You can find the library documentation on readthedocs: <http://sudokutools.readthedocs.io>.

 ## License
 sodukutools is licensed under the MIT-License, which means, you can do pretty much everything you want with it.
 For details see ``LICENSE.txt``.